 This award is restricted to residents and fellows in an Oral and Maxillofacial Surgery Program.

 Applications for the Philip J. Boyne Junior Faculty Research Award must be submitted using the online form, which opens on April 1.
 The deadline for submissions is no later than 11:59 PM PST on June 1.
 Late submissions will not be accepted.
 Applications are reviewed by an external Scientific Review Committee, and final funding decisions are made by the Osteo Science Foundation Board of Directors.

 There is no initial abstract or proposal required for the Philip J. Boyne Junior Faculty Research Award.
 All applicants must have a senior mentor affiliated with the proposed project.
 Applicants are notified of the status of their applications by August 1, which is also the start date of the grant.

 All proposals must include an oral surgeon affiliated with the project.

 Osteo Science Foundation aims to support scientific and clinical research as well as education projects.
 In order to actively promote basic and clinical scientific research, Osteo Science Foundation awards grants to selected researchers in the United States and Canada.
 The deadline for submission of applications for Philip J. Boyne Junior Faculty Research Awards is June 1.|

-Philip J. Boyne Junior Faculty Research Awards from Osteo Science Foundation are intended for research proposals submitted by junior faculty who want to address questions in the field of hard and soft tissue regeneration in oral, cranial, and maxillofacial surgery.
+Philip J. Boyne Junior Faculty Research Awards from Osteo Science Foundation are intended for research proposals submitted by junior faculty who want to address questions in the field of hard and soft tissue regeneration in Oral and CranioMaxillofacial Surgery.
 Applicants should be no more than five years within the first full-time faculty appointment.
 Chief residents who will be junior faculty by the time of award notification, August 1, may apply.

 Clinically relevant topics should be addressed and the results submitted to international peer-reviewed journals.